-Protection mode Protection mode Uncolored policy olored policy · Setup Two candidate paths are configured, one as active and the other in standby or inactive backup mode.
-S-BFD runs on all segment lists.
-For both the active and standby/inactive candidate path, all segment lists are monitored via S-BFD. • Failure A candidate path is declared down when the number of segment lists with S-BFD in the up state falls below a configured threshold.
+Protection mode Uncolored TE policy Colored TE policy For both the active and standby or inactive candidate path, all segment lists are monitored through S-BFD.
+Failure A candidate path is declared down when the number of segment lists with S-BFD in the up state falls below a configured threshold.
 The standby candidate path is programmed but remains inactive.
-When the active candidate path is declared down, the standby candidate path becomes active. .
-Liveliness detection S-BFD is used to monitor the liveliness of each segment list within the candidate-path.
+When the active candidate path is declared down, the standby candidate path is promoted to be the active path.
+Active to standby control plane (CP) switchover If the number of active segment lists on the active CP drops below a defined threshold and the standby CP has more segment lists than that threshold, the switchover is seamless as long as there is a protecting segment list with an established S-BFD session.
+In the event of a major failure such as a fiber cut or port failure affecting all segment lists, switchover is expected to complete in under 50ms after failure detection.
+Liveliness detection S-BFD is used to monitor the liveliness of each segment list within the candidate path.